SERG-Delft/jpacman-framework/doc/scenarios.md

 When  the player clicks the "Stop" button;
 Then  all moves from ghosts and the player are suspended.

-Scenario S4.2: Restart the game.
+Scenario S4.2: Resume the game.
 Given the game is suspended;
 When  the player hits the "Start" button;
 Then  the game is resumed.